Germany–Russia relations: Early history

 Prince Alexander Nevsky defeats the Teutonic Knights at the Battle of the Ice in 1242 (20th century work).

 The earliest contact between Germans and East Slavs is unknown, though evidence of East Germanic loan-words suggest Slavic interactions with the Goths.
-Substantive historically recorded contact goes back to the times of the Teutonic Knights' campaigns in the Baltic, where the Knights took control of the land in the 13th century CE.
+Substantive historically recorded contact goes back to the times of the Teutonic Knights' campaigns in the Baltic region, where the Knights took control of the land in the 13th century CE.
 Prince Alexander Nevsky defeated the Teutonic Knights at the Battle of the Ice in 1242.

 Russia before the mid-18th century stood largely aloof from German affairs, while Germany, until the Napoleonic period, remained divided into numerous small states under the nominal leadership of the Holy Roman Emperor.

 After Russia's Great Northern War of 1700–1721 against Sweden, however, Russia's influence spread definitively into the Baltic area.

 Emperor Alexander I of Russia venerates the mortal remains of Frederick the Great in the presence of King Frederick William III and Louise of Mecklenburg-Strelitz in 1805.

 German migrations eastward

 Over the centuries, from the Middle Ages onwards, German settlers steadily moved eastward, often into mostly Slavic areas and areas near to or controlled by Russia.
-Flegel points out that German farmers, traders and entrepreneurs moved into East and West Prussia, the Baltic region (Lithuania, Latvia and Estonia), the Danzig and Vistula River region, Galicia, Slovenia, the Banat, the Bachka, Bukovina, Transylvania, the Volga River district of Russia, Posen, the Duchy of Warsaw, Polish and Ukrainian Volhynia, Bessarabia, and the Mount Ararat region between the 17th and the 20th centuries.
+Flegel points out that German farmers, traders and entrepreneurs moved into East and West Prussia, the Baltic states, the Danzig and Vistula River region, Galicia, Slovenia, the Banat, the Bachka, Bukovina, Transylvania, the Volga River district of Russia, Posen, the Duchy of Warsaw, Polish and Ukrainian Volhynia, Bessarabia, and the Mount Ararat region between the 17th and the 20th centuries.
 Often they came at the invitation of Russian governments.
 The Germans typically became the dominant factors in land-owning and in business enterprise.
-Some groups, such as part of the Mennonites, migrated to North America 1860–1914.
+Some groups, such as part of the Mennonites, migrated to North America in 1860–1914.
 The Germans in the Baltic states returned home voluntarily in 1940.
 Some 12 to 14 million were brutally expelled from Poland, Czechoslovakia and other countries in Eastern Europe in 1944–46, with the death of 500,000 or more.
 When the Cold War ended Germany funded the return of hundreds of thousands of people of German descent, whether or not they spoke German.